tmtsoftware/esw/docs/src/main/technical/sequencer-tech.md

 * esw-ocs-handler -
 This handler module is responsible for providing HTTP routes for Sequencer HTTP server.
 Sequencer provides an HTTP and Akka interface.
-The HTTP routes are defined and implemnted here.
+The HTTP routes are defined and implemented here.

 ## Sequencer Interfaces

 Sequencer exposes its interface in three ways:

 1. Akka interface - Sequencer is registered as an Akka-based component.
 One can resolve Sequencer and use the Akka client to interact with Sequencer.
-2. HTTP direct interface - Each Sequencer also exposes an HTTP-based interface as an embedded Sequencer Server (direct usage).
-This access provides routes that allow an authenticated user to directly control the Sequencer.
+2. HTTP direct interface - Each Sequencer also exposes an HTTP-based interface as an embedded Sequencer Server (direct and unprotected usage).
+This access provides routes that allow user to directly control the Sequencer without any auth protection.
+UI applications are supposed to use Gateway interface described below to interact with Sequencer as Gateway provided auth protection layer.
 3. HTTP Gateway interface - It is also possible to interact with Sequencer using the UI Application Gateway (as public interface).
+Being public interface, this access requires user to be authenticated and authorized.
 The Gateway hosts the Sequencer API, which communicates with the Sequencer via the Akka interface.
 Please refer to the Gateway documentation for @ref[more information](../uisupport/gateway.md).

 ## Implementation Details

 Sequencer framework uses Akka Actor as core implementation (Sequencer Actor).
 The following figure explains the architecture of the Sequencer framework.
 Sequencer is registered with Location Service.
 The future
 SOSS Planning Tool or ESW.HCMS Script Monitoring Tool will use the Location of the top-level Sequencer returned by Sequence Manager to resolve the top-level Sequencer, and will send the Observation's Sequence to top-level Sequencer.
 Once the Sequence is started, Engine continuously polls for a next step as soon as the previous step is finished with success.
 It will execute the step using the appropriate handler written in the Script.
 If any step in Sequence fails, the Sequence is terminated with Error, and an Error is returned to the caller.
 The submission of a Sequence to the Sequencer uses CSW Command Service (i.e. submit, submitAndWait, etc.).

 Engine and Sequencer Actor are core parts of Framework.
 The framework part is the same for every Sequencer, but the Script can vary.
 The Script defines the behaviour of the Sequencer for each step within a Sequence.

 ![Sequencer Architecture](../images/ocs/sequencer.png)